-(e) Submitting of order or judgment after hearing
+(e) Submitting of order or judgment.

-After hearings held in the court, the prevailing party shall submit an order or judgment, consistent with the court's ruling, within 14 days of the hearing or the announcement of settlement, whichever is earlier, or such other time as the court may direct, for the court's approval and entry.
+After hearings held in the court, the prevailing party shall submit an order or judgment, consistent with the court's ruling, within 14 days of the hearing or such other time as the court may direct, for the court's approval and entry.
+For settlement announcements prior to a scheduled hearing date, the related order or judgment shall be submitted within 14 days after the scheduled hearing date or such other time as the court may direct.
 Except as otherwise directed by the court, prior to submitting the order or judgment to the court, the prevailing party shall submit to all parties appearing at the hearing who filed responsive pleadings related to the subject of the motion or hearing the order for their signature indicating approval as to form.
 Parties to whom the order or judgment has been submitted shall promptly sign it or promptly contact the party who drafted it to express any objection to the form of the proposed order or judgment.
 The parties shall attempt to resolve any differences in the form of the order or judgment before submitting competing orders or judgments to the court.

-(f) Expedited or emergency matters
+(f) Expedited or emergency matters.

-(1) Motion for expedited or emergency hearing
+(1) Motion for expedited or emergency hearing.